beeware/toga/docs/reference/api/app.rst

 Standard app
 ~~~~~~~~~~~~

-The most common type of app will assign a :any:`MainWindow` or :any:`toga.MainWindow`
+The most common type of app will assign a :any:`MainWindow` or :any:`toga.Window`
 instance as the main window.
 This window controls the life cycle of the app; when the
 main window is closed, the app will exit.